MarcosMJD/ghcn-d/README.md

     - [Setup](#setup)
     - [Run pipelines](#run-pipelines)
   - [ToDo](#todo)

-## Minimum project requirements

-- Select a dataset.
-- Create a pipeline for processing this dataset and putting it to a datalake.
-- Create a pipeline for moving the data from the lake to a data warehouse.
-- Transform the data in the data warehouse: prepare it for the dashboard.
-- Create a dashboard.

 ## Problem statement
 Global historical weather data is large, collected from year 1763 until today.
 There are over 160K weather stations across the world, each of them generating several observations on a daily basis.
 This sum up a total of more than 1.75B observations.